jschreuder/Middle/README.rst

 1. *Another micro-framework... why?*
    I created an application using Silex, but it got in my way.
 Also I prefer PSR-7 over Symfony's implementation.
-I started refactoring it out and replaced it with just its Routing component, Twig, and Zend's Diactoros and Session libraries.
+I started refactoring it out and replaced it with just its Routing component, Twig, and Laminas's Diactoros and Session libraries.
 After a while I realised I created a microframework in its own right and extracted it from my application.

 2. *Why are all classes final?*
    The intend is to follow the SOLID `Open/Closed principle